Background pattern

 Pregnancy

-The available data on the use of metamizol during the first three months of pregnancy are limited, but do not indicate harmful effects on the embryo.
-In selected cases where there are no other treatment options, single doses of metamizol during the first and second trimesters may be acceptable after consulting with your doctor or pharmacist and then carefully evaluating the benefits and risks of using metamizol.
-However, in general, it is not recommended to use metamizol during the first and second trimesters.
+Available data on the use of metamizol during the first three months of pregnancy are limited, but they do not indicate harmful effects on the embryo.
+In selected cases when there are no other treatment options, single doses of metamizol during the first and second trimester may be acceptable after consulting your doctor or pharmacist and carefully evaluating the benefits and risks of using metamizol.
+However, in general, the use of metamizol is not recommended during the first and second trimester.

-During the last trimester of pregnancy, you should not take Metamizol Normon due to the increased risk of complications for the mother and baby (bleeding, premature closure of a major blood vessel for the fetus, called the ductus arteriosus, which closes naturally after birth).
+During the last trimester of pregnancy, you should not take Metamizol Normon due to the increased risk of complications for the mother and the baby (bleeding, premature closure of an important vessel for the fetus, called the ductus arteriosus, which closes naturally after birth).

-The degradation products of metamizol are excreted in breast milk in significant amounts and it cannot be ruled out that there is a risk to the infant.
-Therefore, repeated use of metamizol during lactation should be avoided.
-In the event of a single dose of metamizol, mothers are recommended to express and discard breast milk for 48 hours after its administration.
+Metamizol degradation products are excreted in breast milk in significant amounts, and it cannot be excluded that there is a risk for the breastfed infant.
+Therefore, repeated use of metamizol should be avoided during breastfeeding.
+If a single dose of metamizol is administered, mothers are recommended to express and discard breast milk for 48 hours after administration.

-Although no adverse effects on concentration and reaction time are expected, at higher doses within the recommended range, you should be aware that these abilities may be affected and you should avoid operating machines, driving vehicles, or other hazardous activities.
+Although no adverse effects on concentration and reaction ability are expected, at the highest recommended doses, it should be taken into account that these abilities may be affected, and you should avoid using machines, driving vehicles, or engaging in other hazardous activities.

-If administered concurrently with ciclosporin (a medication that prevents transplant rejection), it may reduce ciclosporin levels in the blood and therefore these should be measured regularly.
+If you are taking cyclosporin (a medicine that prevents transplant rejection), metamizol may reduce cyclosporin blood levels, and these should be regularly monitored.

-If administered concurrently with chlorpromazine (a medication for the treatment of psychosis), it may cause a decrease in body temperature.
+If you are taking chlorpromazine (a medicine for the treatment of psychoses), metamizol may cause a drop in body temperature.

-If administered concurrently with methotrexate or other antineoplastic medications, it may potentiate the toxic effects in the blood of antineoplastic medications, especially in elderly patients.
+If you are taking methotrexate or other anticancer medicines (antineoplastics), metamizol may enhance the toxic effects of these medicines on the blood, especially in elderly patients.

-If administered concurrently with acetylsalicylic acid, it may reduce the effect of acetylsalicylic acid to decrease platelet aggregation (antiplaquetary) and therefore should be used with caution in patients taking it for heart protection (cardioprotector).
+If you are taking acetylsalicylic acid, metamizol may reduce the effect of acetylsalicylic acid on platelet aggregation (antiplatelet effect) and should be used with caution in patients taking it to protect the heart (cardioprotective).

-Metamizol may modify the effect of antihypertensive medications (medications that reduce blood pressure) and diuretics (medications that increase the elimination of liquids).
+Metamizol may modify the effect of antihypertensive medicines (medicines that lower blood pressure) and diuretics (medicines that increase fluid elimination).

-If administered concurrently with valproate, a medication used to treat epilepsy or bipolar disorder.
+If you are taking valproate, a medicine used to treat epilepsy or bipolar disorder.

-If administered concurrently with tacrolimus, a medication used to prevent organ rejection in transplant patients.
+If you are taking tacrolimus, a medicine used to prevent organ rejection in transplant patients.

-If administered concurrently with sertraline, a medication used to treat depression.
+If you are taking sertraline, a medicine used to treat depression.

 Important information about some of the components of Metamizol Normon:

-This medication contains 35 mg of sodium (main component of table salt/for cooking) in each ml.
-This is equivalent to 1.8% of the maximum daily sodium intake recommended for an adult.
+This medicine contains 35 mg of sodium (main component of table salt) per ml.
+This is equivalent to 1.8% of the maximum recommended daily sodium intake for an adult.

 3. How to take Metamizol Normon

-The dose is established according to the intensity of the pain or fever and the sensitivity of each person to treatment with metamizol.
-Always select the lowest necessary dose to control pain and fever.
+The dose is determined based on the intensity of the pain or fever and the individual's sensitivity to metamizol treatment.
+The lowest necessary dose should always be selected to control pain and fever.
 Your doctor will tell you how to take metamizol.

-The following table shows the recommended single doses and maximum daily doses according to weight or age:
+The following table shows the recommended single doses and maximum daily doses based on weight or age:

 Body weight